Autonomous ticket resolution

 - ROI dashboard - Measuring outcomes across all phases.

-- Turn tickets into actionable work - The first phase, fully documented and available now.
+- Turn tickets into actionable work - Enrich, triage, and route tickets using catalog context and scorecards.

 ATR builds on your existing tools.
 Port integrates with Jira, Linear, GitHub, GitLab, Jenkins, ArgoCD, Slack, PagerDuty, and 50+ other platforms - no migration required.